California wildfires larger than NYC, Boston

 Warnings: A Red Flag Warning for much of Los Angeles and Ventura counties has been extended through Monday evening, the National Weather Service said.
 It means that elevated fire weather conditions are expected due to a combination of gusty winds and low humidity.

 Power cuts: The Thomas Fire is causing intermittent electricity outages in Santa Barbara County.
-Southern California Electric said that outages and surges could potentially affect up to 85,000 customers, with 2,432 customers without power at 9 p.m.
+Southern California Edison said that outages and surges could potentially affect up to 85,000 customers, with 2,432 customers without power at 9 p.m.
 PST Sunday (midnight ET).

 Evacuations: Some 94,607 people were under mandatory evacuation orders in Ventura and Santa Barbara counties Sunday evening, Ventura County Sheriff Captain Garo Kuredjian told CNN.